mnavas/datasciencecoursera/assignment6/report.md

 ![crimesbytype_sf](/assignment6/crimesbytype_sf.jpeg)

-The crime of car prowl in Seattke reached two picks during June 25 and 4th of July for the summer of 2014
+The crime of car prowl in Seattle reached two picks during June 25 and 4th of July for the summer of 2014

 ![crimesbytype_st](/assignment6/crimesbytype_st.jpeg)